Franjo Vladić: International career

 Vladić made his debut for Yugoslavia in an October 1972 friendly match away against England and made 26 appearances and scored 3 goals at the international level, competing in the 1974 FIFA World Cup and the UEFA Euro 1976.
 His final international was a February 1977 friendly match against Mexico.

 Managerial career

 In the summer of 1995, Vladić became the new manager of Velež's fierce city rivals Zrinjski Mostar, who he led for one season until leaving the club in the summer of 1996.

+Death

+Vladić died in his hometown of Mostar on 18 June 2024, at the age of 73.